mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

     cd netdata
     ./netdata-installer.sh

-That's it - netdata should now be running on localhost:19999.
+Netdata should now be running on localhost:19999.
 To expose it via nginx we need to add a few rules to our nginx configuration.

 1. Inside of the `http` directive, as a sibling to the various `server` directives we set up above, add this:
     ```